-Last year, North Texans made sure there was no shortage of wreaths to decorate the headstones of those buried at Dallas-Fort Worth National Cemetery over the holiday season -- it's time to do it again.
+Last year, North Texans made sure there was no shortage of wreaths to decorate the headstones of those buried at Dallas-Fort Worth National Cemetery over the holiday season, unfortunately, there will not be full coverage in 2020.

 This year 43,299 graves need a wreath.
-According to the Wreaths Across America website, more than 12,800 wreaths have been donated so far.
+According to the Wreaths Across America website, more than 33,300 wreaths were donated this year.

-The NBC 5 and Telemundo 39 Veteran's Network has set up a page to make it easy for viewers to donate.
+NBC 5 viewers donated 1,250 wreaths via The NBC 5 and Telemundo 39 Veteran's Network page.
 Veteran's Network is an employee resource group within NBC Universal -- member Cynthia Garcia's son Adam who was mortally wounded in Iraq is buried at DFW National Cemetery and each year Vet Net members volunteer to lay wreaths in the section where Garcia is buried.

 The fresh wreaths are all donated and placed at the headstones by volunteers, as well as family.